Muhammadkashif20/JS-Projects-1/README.md

 # JS-Projects-1
- This is JavaScript Counter Project
+ This is Js Counter Project 1